IndieD3v/Weather_Predictor/README.md

 # Weather_Predictor using Machine Learning  [REAL TIME]

-**This is a predictor which predicts weather by reading the given input data**.

-**and recongnising patterns of the data and making predictions on gven that** .
+This is a predictor which predicts weather by reading the given input data and recongnising patterns of the data and making predictions on gven that

+## Steps
+To directly use open weathe_predictoe.py file
 ## Modules Used
 > **Pandas  [pip install pandas]**